 Hard drives have become relatively inexpensive and keep increasing in storage capacity over the years.
-In addition, you can supplement the hard drive by buying external hard drives if you should run out of space.
+In addition, you can supplement the hard drive by using cloud storage or external hard drives.
 There are two main types of hard drive-

 - HDD hard drives have large storage capacity and are less expensive, but they also are slower and have moving parts that could be subject to breaking down. - The other type is SSD (solid state drive) which operates like a flash drive with no moving parts.
-However, SSD are more expensive and do not have as large of capacity.
-However, SSD are faster than HHD in their operation.
+However, SSD are more expensive but SSD are faster than HDD in their operation.
 So this extra speed can greatly benefit the operation of your computer.

 Given the size of the files we generate and how much disk space all of our software takes, an SSD drive of 512 GB is probably the minimum size you will want to have.
 It can act as your main drive (boot drive).
-You can supplement the SSD drive with an external hard drive, which are also relatively inexpensive.
-Or you could look at the costs to increase your SSD hard drive to 1 TB (Terabyte).
-Again, you can supplement your hard drive on your computer with an external drive if you need more space.
+You can supplement the SSD drive with cloud storage or external hard drives, which are also relatively inexpensive.
+You could also look at the costs to increase your SSD hard drive to 1 TB (Terabyte).

 If you should choose the HDD drive, which is becoming less common and available, you will have more storage capacity and would probably want to consider 1 TB as the starting point for the storage size.
-Given the speed benefit of SSDs, however, we certainly recommend taking a look at the SSD option.
+Given the speed benefit of SSDs, however, we certainly recommend taking a look at the SSD harddrive option.